 Thursday: Mostly sunny and warm.
 Highs in the middle 80s for the Plains and mid 70s over the Foothills.

 Friday: Increasing clouds with a chance of late-day rain showers — though this is uncertain.
 The chance appears better late in the day into Saturday.
-High temperatures on Friday could be as cool as the lower 70s or as high as the middle 80s on the Plains.
+High temperatures on Friday could be as cool as the lower 70s or as high as the upper 80s on the Plains.
 Highs over the Foothills in the upper 60s to near 70.
-Check back for update on this weekend rainy system.
+Check back for updates on this weekend rainy system.

 Get BoulderCAST updates delivered to your inbox: